Flavor of Love season 3: "Dial 'M' for Mystery Pimp Caller"

 During this episode, Flav has the ladies compete against one another in a competition to see which girl has the "total package."
 Thing 1&2 beat Hotlanta in class.
 Myammee beat Bunz in hotness.
 Prancer beat Seezinz in mothering.
 Myammee beat Thing 1&2 in Spirituality.
 Shy beat Sinceer in luck.
 Prancer beat Shy in smarts.
 In the final competition Prancer and Myammee faced of having to rescue a Flav dummy from the pool and put it on a medical cot.
 Prancer easily won once Myammee stopped because of her hair getting wet.
 Prancer and Flav went on a date body painting.
 Rayna called earlier and told Seezinz that she had a trick up her sleeve.
 Meanwhile, at the house Shy received a phone call from a man telling her Myammee owed him $1,000.
-He threatened to get to her and the other girls at the mansion if she didn't pay up.
+He threatened to get to her and the other girls at the mansion if she did not pay up.
 When Flav got back with Prancer he found Shy and Myammee in a fight over the phone call.
 He pulled Shy aside and found out that she was so upset because recently her cousin stole some money and it cost her her life.
 Flav was touched by the story but found it hard to focus because of Shy's bad breath.
 Flav then sat down with Thing 1&2 and Sinceer who told him during the competition Bunz mentioned that she would rather be with her sons than there playing a game.
 Sinceer was upset that she considered Flavor of Love 3 a game.
 When Flav talked to Bunz she admitted to saying that but meant the total package competition not Flavor of Love 3.
 Flav later finally talked to Myammee.
 Flav gave Myammee her clock that night in his room where she told him everything.
-However she didn't mention anything about the man on the phone.
+However she did not mention anything about the man on the phone.
 Flav feeling Myammee was holding back asked for her clock back.
-At elimination before giving out clocks he called up Bunz and told her he wouldn't want her here worrying about her sons so he eliminated her.
+At elimination before giving out clocks he called up Bunz and told her he would not want her here worrying about her sons so he eliminated her.
 Bunz said she was happy that she went out like that.
 Flav then gave a clock to Thing 1&2, Prancer, Sinceer, Hotlanta, and Seezinz.
 With just Myammee and Shy left, Flav called down Myammee.
-He told her he didn't feel she was being completely honest and was eliminated.
+He told her he did not feel she was being completely honest and was eliminated.
 Myammee said she had no idea who had called.
-Seezinz said she knew Rayna had problems with some of the girls but didn't know if maybe she posed as the man.
+Seezinz said she knew Rayna had problems with some of the girls but did not know if maybe she posed as the man.
 Finally, Shy was called down to get her clock.
-Flav said she would've been called earlier but he can't avoid her horrible breath and she needs to fix it.
+Flav said she would've been called earlier but he can not avoid her horrible breath and she needs to fix it.